pydicom/pydicom/doc/old/working_with_waveforms.rst

 Introduction
 ------------

+Some DICOM SOP classes such as :dcm:`Basic Voice Audio Waveform
+<part03/sect_A.34.2.html>` and :dcm:`12-Lead ECG<part03/sect_A.34.3.html>`
+contain a (5400,0100) *Waveform Sequence* element, where each item in the sequence is a related group of waveforms (a multiplex).
+The requirements of the sequence is given by the :dcm:`Waveform module <part03/sect_C.10.9.html>` in Part 3, Annex C.10.9 of the DICOM Standard.

-A dataset may contain a (5400,0100) *Waveform Sequence*, where each item in the sequence is a group of waveforms (a multiplex).
-Each multiplex group contains one or more channels that are synchronised at a common sampling frequency in Hz given by the (003A,001A) *Sampling Frequency*.
-The multiplex group also contains a (5400,1010) *Waveform Data* element containing the group's encoded waveforms:
+Each multiplex consists of one or more channels synchronised at a common sampling frequency (in Hz), which is given by the (003A,001A) *Sampling Frequency*, and the waveform data for each multiplex is encoded in the (5400,1010) *Waveform Data* element.

 >>> from pydicom import dcmread
 >>> from pydicom.data import get_testdata_file